Robust Group Synchronization via Cycle-Edge Message Passing: Introduction

 \subsection{On the Complexity of the Problem and Its Common Approach}

 Many groups, such as $\mathbb Z_2$, $S_N$ and $SO(d)$ are non-convex and their synchronization problems are usually NP-hard~\cite{rotationNP,Z2NP,deepti}.
-Thus, many classic methods of group synchronization solve instead a relaxed semidefinite programming (SDP) problem (see review of previous methods and guarantees in Section \ref{sec:previous}).
-However, relaxation techniques may change the original problem and may thus not recover the original group elements in the presence of severe corruption of group ratios.
+Thus, many classic methods of group synchronization instead solve a relaxed semidefinite programming (SDP) problem (see review of previous methods and guarantees in Section \ref{sec:previous}).
+However, relaxation techniques may change the original problem and may thus not recover the original group elements when the group ratios are severely corrupted.
 Furthermore, the SDP formulations and analysis are specialized to the different groups.
-Furthermore, their computational time can still be slow in practice.
+Moreover, their computational time can still be slow in practice.